explosion/spaCy/website/docs/usage/training.md

-Instead of exporting your starter config from the quickstart widget and auto-filling it, you can also use the [`init config`](/api/cli#init-config) command and specify your requirement and settings and CLI arguments.
+Instead of exporting your starter config from the quickstart widget and auto-filling it, you can also use the [`init config`](/api/cli#init-config) command and specify your requirement and settings as CLI arguments.
 You can now add your data and run [`train`](/api/cli#train) with your config.
 See the [`convert`](/api/cli#convert) command for details on how to convert your data to spaCy's binary `.spacy` format.
 You can either include the data paths in the